Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 Tokenization is the first step of any natural language processing task.
 We break the sentences to words/ sub-word chunks and use this for generating features that can be used to train the model.

-The HuggingFace Transformers comes with its own tokenizer which varies as per the BERT model you are using.
+The Hugging Face Transformers comes with its own tokenizer which varies as per the BERT model you are using.

 The entire process of tokenization can be further divided into three parts: -